Sunday 6th June 2021

-Tickets: Available in advance from Cross Stores Post Office and on the day from 12.45pm at the Village Hall (£7.50 per adult, under 16's free)
+Tickets: £7.50 for adults (Children under 16 free) available in advance from Cross Stores Post Office and from 1.30pm on the day at the Village Hall.

 Directions: King's Somborne is on the A3057, 2 miles South of Stockbridge on the road to Romsey.
 Postcode for Sat Nav - SO20 6PN - View on Google Maps

-Please note that the only dogs allowed in gardens are official guide dogs for the blind.
+Please note that the only dogs allowed in gardens are official guide dogs.